AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/common-controls.md

 ```
 Sometimes you need to verify the content of some element.
 However, since the asynchronous nature of websites, the text or event may not happen immediately.
 This makes the simple Assert methods + vanilla WebDriver useless.
 The commented code fails 1 from 5 times.
-To handle these situations, Bellatrix has hundreds of Ensure methods that wait for some condition to happen before asserting.
+To handle these situations, BELLATRIX has hundreds of Ensure methods that wait for some condition to happen before asserting.
 Bellow the statement waits for the specific text to appear and assert it.
 ```csharp
 Div messageAlert = App.ElementCreateService.CreateByClassContaining<Div>("woocommerce-message");